Marie-José Villiers: World War II

-In 1938 Villiers and her sister joined the newly formed Motor Corps of the Red Cross.
+In 1938 Villiers and her older sister Béatrice joined the newly formed Motor Corps of the Belgian Red Cross.
 She was trained as an ambulance driver and mechanic and, after the German forces invaded Belgium, she accompanied the Corps on missions throughout the country.
 While helping to evacuate patients from hospitals, her vehicle was strafed by enemy fighters and two of her charges died.

 After the occupation of Belgium in May 1940, Italian air force officers occupied her Villiers’s family chateau Villiers joined the newly formed Resistance and gathered information on German aircraft at the nearby Chièvres airfield.
 Villiers became part of “Service Zero”, initially headed by Charles Woeste.
 She was trained to recognise all the different aircraft by their silhouettes and draw target maps by the Resistance.
 Her work was of great value to British intelligence, which needed to know the proportion of bombers to fighter planes at any given time.
 She extended her intelligence activity to cover several German airfields in Belgium and northern France, and recruited agents to help her.
-She gathered intelligence on Italian forces based at her home in Jurbise, and on the Germans at her maternal grandfather du Parc’s château in Vlamertinge, in Flanders.
+She gathered intelligence on Italian forces based at her home in Jurbise, and on the Germans at her maternal grandfather du Parc’s château in Vlamertinghe, in Flanders.

 She also helped downed Royal Air Force pilots and linked them to escape lines.
 Her Red Cross association was useful as cover, and she organised a canteen for the poor in Anderlecht, Brussels, which fed 20,000 people over the winter of 1941–2.
 By October 1942 Service Zero had been betrayed and many of its members, including Woeste, were arrested.

 With her family already in Britain, Villiers went underground until December, using an assumed name with her blond hair dyed black, before sneaking through France, Andorra and Spain where she managed to get a British passport before flying to London from Portugal in March 1943.

 In Britain, Villiers worked for Belgian Emergency Relief.
 In autumn 1944, she went to the American Delta Base in Marseille as a liaison officer in the Belgian army.
 She was demobilised in August 1945.